-It is almost time to go back to school!
+Back to School Lunch Ideas: It is almost time to go back to school!
 That means it is time to start preparing for all the new routines and challenges that fall brings.
-Making sure that you child is getting a balanced, healthy diet can be more challenging when they eat lunch away from home.
+Making sure that your child is getting a balanced, healthy diet can be more challenging when they eat lunch away from home.
 Since it is important to maintain a diet that is healthy for your brain, body, and teeth, we have gathered some tips and ideas to help you and your family continue to eat well once the new school year starts.

 Fresh Produce Snacks